 Do you have to worry about a stranger getting into the elevator with you?

-Does having a private elevator add on to the price of an apartment?
+Does having a private elevator add to the price?

 You Might Also Like